Molière (play): Reception

 The critics liked Molière in spite of its weak drama.
 Charles Darnton, recalling Madame Sand, thought Moeller "very clever as a grave-digger".
 Darnton accorded acting honors to Blanche Bates' royal mistress, with nods to Alice Gale's La Forest and Sidney Herbert's La Fontaine.
 The Brooklyn Citizen also thought Bates' performance the best of the night.
 The Sun thought Bates' second act and Miller's third act performances excellent, and saluted Holbrook Blinn for keeping Louis XIV from looking ridiculous, but felt Moeller's writing "the most interesting element of the evening".

 Heywood Broun remarked that with Moeller's writing the "great comedian appears as a man practically devoid of humor", though he didn't regard this as a fault.
 John Corbin pointed out Molière's unsatisfied ambition to appear in a drama had now been fulfilled by Moeller's play.
 Corbin also thought the play too "literesque" but "intelligently so", and was enthused about the scenery, costumes, Alice Gale, and the lead actors.
 Broun was enthusiastic only about Blanche Bates' performance.
 He felt Henry Miller's acting was inconsistent and Estelle Winwood more satisfying to the eye than the ear.
 Holbrook Blinn's acting was admirable, but the royal neck was too short for the regicide in Broun.
 Flippant though his first night review may read, Broun thought strongly enough about the play to write a two-column article about it a few days later.

 Closing

 The play's Broadway run closed on May 10, 1919, at the Liberty Theatre.
 Two nights before, an audience member had slumped from his seat to die on the floor, perhaps in sympathy with Molière and the play.
+(Note: The occupation of the deceased audience member was sales, making this event the first known instance for the death of a salesman in the theater.)